GDPR email marketing: What you need to know

 GDPR encourages email marketers to adhere to the best practices and provide their subscribers with a better service.

-Marketing departments were required to comply with the set of rules in investing in their digital marketing efforts, such as email marketing campaigns or email lists.
+Marketing departments were required to comply with the set of rules when investing in their digital marketing efforts, such as email marketing campaigns or email lists.

 There are seven principles of GDPR that can give marketers a clear concept of complying with its requirements.